Struggling to get interviews?

 Resume for internal promotion example

-If you’re writing a resume for a promotion, then it’s important to demonstrate your competence in the skills and duties your new role will demand.
+If you’re writing a resume for a promotion, then it’s important to demonstrate your competence in the skills and duties the new role demands.
 In particular, you should highlight your management or leadership skills.

 Here’s an example of a resume for an internal promotion: